-The World Heritage Journeys in the European Union project is made possible by a Preparatory Action grant to UNESCO from the European Commission, Directorate-General for Internal Market, Industry, Entrepreneurship and SME (DG GROW).
+The World Heritage Journeys of the European Union project is made possible by a Preparatory Action grant to UNESCO from the European Commission, Directorate-General for Internal Market, Industry, Entrepreneurship and SME (DG GROW).

 By including iconic as well as lesser-known World Heritage sites, the project aims to encourage people to travel more regionally, and enjoy the 'hidden gems' that these destinations have to offer, all year round.
 In turn, it aims to alleviate the pressure on the World Heritage sites that are currently experiencing high volumes of visitors at peak seasons and locations.